fabric-testbed/Authz/policies/README.md

 # Overview
 This folder contains various implementation of test and production policies.
 All production policies are located in the [alfa](alfa) folder.
-Project policies are implemented procedurally (not using ALFA/XACML) and are included here as examples.
+Other policies are provided as examples.

 # Specification